An edge CLT for the log determinant of Laguerre beta ensembles: Linear approximation for log|En|

-For many of the proofs, we will need the following lemma, which is a Hanson Wright type inequality (see, for example Proposition 1.1 from Gotze, Sambale, and Sinulis \cite{GSS_HansonWright}).
+In the proofs of Lemmas \ref{lem:B3i_smallstuff} and \ref{lem:B3i_bigstuff}, we will need the following lemma, which is a Hanson Wright type inequality (see, for example Proposition 1.1 from G{\"o}tze, Sambale, and Sinulis \cite{GSS_HansonWright}).
 We employ this lemma in a similar manner to the way that Johnstone et al handle such quadratic forms in their paper \cite{JKOP1}.